daenvil/MCDatapacks/pages/vegancraft/main.md

 #### XP from farming plants

 A new feature that rewards players with experience for farming crops.
 Just as killing and breeding animals gives XP, this datapack makes it so harvesting plants also drops XP.

+{% include comments/tip.html content='This feature can be toggled off/on by using the command "/function dnv.vegancraft:toggle_xp_from_crops"'.
+Turning it off is recommended if the server is laggy. %}

 - Each plant has a certain chance to drop 1 XP.
 This chance is calculated based on how hard it is to reproduce and grow the plant and was balanced to be as equivalent as possible to farming animals.
   - Certain plants do not drop any XP, either because of how easy they are to produce & harvest or because of other balance concerns.
 These are: bamboo, flowers, dripleaves, seagrass, vines, melons, and pumpkins.
 Mushrooms also are also not included for this reason.
 As for trees, breaking their leaves manually is the only way to obtain XP from them.